-- 1. Integrate Christian principles in critical thinking and decision making. - 2.
-Identify effective interpersonal relationship skills - 3.
-Summarize major counseling, developmental, and personality counseling theories. - 4.
+- Integrate Christian principles in critical thinking and 1. decision making. - 2.
+Demonstrate awareness and improvement of thinking and learning strategies. - Identify effective interpersonal relationship skills 3. - 4.
+Summarize major counseling, developmental, and personality counseling theories. - 5.
 Apply psychological theories to life situations.

-This course focuses on the setting of goals, as well as priorities among those goals, with an emphasis upon how those goals and priorities relate to the realities and aspirations of life.
-Additionally, the attitude of the individual, including other aspects of psychological makeup, and how it impacts upon the ability and willingness to set goals and priorities.
-An emphasis upon will be covered.
-The integration of how goals, priorities, and attitudes can lead to effective and Christian personal management.
+The setting of goals, as well as priorities among those goals, with an emphasis upon how those goals and priorities relate to the realities and aspirations of life.
+The attitude of the individual including other aspects of psychological makeup and how it impacts upon the ability and willingness to set goals and priorities.
+An emphasis upon how goals, priorities and attitudes can lead to effective and Christian personal management.